ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

-As described in Tab. \ref{Table_kitti}, the proposed ERPoT successfully achieved pose tracking on eight test sequences.
-In particular, the innovative approach we propose makes use of a novel polygon-based prior map representation, which ensures compact and lightweight map storage.
-Across all five test environments, the map size is consistently under $1$ MB, demonstrating the efficiency and practicality of our method.
+As shown in Tab. \ref{table_4}, ERPoT successfully achieved pose tracking on nine test sequence, which uses a novel polygon-based prior map for compact and lightweight storage.
+Across all five test environments, the map size is consistently under $1$ MB, demonstrating the efficiency and practicality of our method, and the number of polygons/vertices is displayed after the map size.
 Furthermore, regarding translational and rotational errors, the proposed approach has also demonstrated optimal performance.
 The mean values for translational and rotational errors are both below $20\mathrm{cm}$ and $0.5^\circ$, respectively, across all test scenarios, underscoring the accuracy and precision of our method.
 In addition, ERPoT demonstrates exceptional runtime performance, reliably achieving a consistent processing time of approximately $40\mathrm{ms}$ with high stability.

-On the other hand, the comparative experiments for the Newer College dataset are also carried out, and the polygon map is depicted in Fig. \ref{experiment_map_oxford}.
-As shown in the detailed map description in the right subfigure, the buildings of the campus environment are represented by multiple compact polygons to obtain the lightweight prior map.
-Afterward, two test sequences (Newer College-1 and Newer College-2) are used for experimental evaluation of pose tracking, and the quantitative experimental results are shown in Tab. \ref{Table_oxford}.
+On the other hand, comparative experiments on the Newer College dataset are conducted, with the polygon map shown in Fig. \ref{Fig_18}.
+The campus buildings are represented by compact polygons to create a lightweight prior map, as detailed in the right subfigure.
+Two test sequences (Newer College-1 and Newer College-2) are evaluated for pose tracking, with quantitative results presented in Tab. \ref{table_5}.

-Due to the fact that the Newer College dataset is collected through a handheld platform, the LiDAR data is subject to noise inherent in the movement process.
-Coupled with the environmental presence of extensive vegetation, these factors collectively pose a significant challenge for the task of pose tracking under pure LiDAR mode.
-Therefore, for {FLOAM\_MCL}, {HDL\_localization} and {SM\_MCL}, no effective pose tracking outcomes have been achieved in either of the two test sequences.
-However, our proposed ERPoT maintains successful pose tracking capabilities, even though it exhibits slightly higher translational and rotational errors compared to the previous outcomes.
+The Newer College dataset, collected via a handheld platform, contains noisy LiDAR data due to movement.
+Combined with extensive vegetation, these factors create significant challenges for pure LiDAR pose tracking.
+As a result, methods like {FLOAM\_MCL}, {HDL\_localization}, and {SM\_MCL} fail to achieve effective tracking in both test sequences.
+However, our proposed ERPoT maintains successful pose tracking capabilities, even though it exhibits slightly higher translational and rotational errors.
 Moreover, the proposed ERPoT also demonstrates the superior performance in terms of runtime.